sqlmapproject/sqlmap/Usage.md

 Option `--preprocess`

 Using this option it is possible to use a preprocessing script for (HTTP) request data prior being sent to the target (e.g. to fine-tune the request).
-For example, preprocessing script that appends the dummy parameter value `&foo=bar` to POST body:
+For example, a preprocessing script that appends the dummy parameter value `&foo=bar` to POST body:

 ```
 #!/usr/bin/env python